wp-statistics/wp-statistics/readme.txt

 To register, go to the Permalink page and update the permalink with press Save Changes.

 == Changelog ==
+= 12.6.9 =
+* Fixed: Hit counter issue in some servers that blocking some `XMLHttpRequest` request.
+* Improvement REST API.

 = 12.6.8 =
 * Fixed: Coefficient per visitors.
 * Improvement www domain in Top Referring.